battaglr/friendly-queries/readme.md

 A small set of mixins that attempts to make working with media queries a bit easier by using memorable names to define each breakpoint.

-If you're looking for an extensive solution, this isn't for you.
+If you’re looking for an extensive solution, this isn’t for you.
 We keep things simple in here.

 ## How do I use it?